somebox/how-we-work/README.md

 These are meant to be short animations, included in an overall talk about how we work.

+## Dev Environment

+All code is in [Processing](https://processing.org) v4 beta, which can output video files from the animations directly when needed.
+To run the project, `git clone`, and open the file `team_simulation.pde` in the editor environment.
+Processing is basically Java, but using supplied patterns like graphics primitives, setup/draw loop, and helpful structures like ArrayList, 1st-class color values, Vectors, etc).

 ## Examined are some scenarios:

 ### A single team